 Adjectives such as "vitreous', 'dull', 'pearly', 'greasy', 'silky' or 'adamantine' are frequently used to describe various types of nonmetallic luster.

-- Dull or Earthy
+Dull or Earthy Luster

 Minerals of dull or earthy luster reflect light very poorly and do not shine.
 This type of luster is often seen in minerals which are composed of an aggregate of tiny grains.
+An example is kaolinite.

 A surface of resinous luster possesses a sheen resembling that of resin.
 Such materials have a refractive index greater than 2.0.
 Sphalerite (ZnS) demonstrates a resinous luster.
+A principal example is amber, which is a form of fossilized resin.

 Pearly luster appears iridescent, opalescent, or pearly.
 This is typically exhibited by mineral surfaces which are parallel to planes of perfect cleavage.
 Layer silicates such as talc often demonstrate a pearly luster on cleavage surfaces.
+Examples of minerals with a pearly luster include mica and talc.

 Silky luster occurs when light is reflected off of an aggregate of fine parallel fibers; malachite and serpentine may both exhibit silky luster.
+Examples include asbestos, ulexite and the satin spar variety of gypsum.
+A fibrous lustre is similar, but has a coarser texture.

-- Adamantine or brilliant
+Adamantine or brilliant Luster

 A brilliant luster such as the sparkling reflection of diamond is known as adamantine.
 Minerals of adamantine luster have high refractive indices (1.9-2.6) and are highly dispersive and translucent.
 Covalent bonding or the presence of heavy metal atoms or transition elements may result in adamantine luster.
+Examples including cerussite, zircon, and cubic zirconia.